menevia16a/WowheadLootExtractor/README.md

 - Single Player Project - Legion (SPP-Legion's) database format
 - Skeezix for original script concept
 - Veil - SPP Developer, and the Godfather's Right Hand

-## Limitations & Future Work

-- Currently the script only supports extracting loot tables for NPCs.
-This covers the vast majority of creature drops but omits other Wowhead types.
-- Planned expansions (future work):
-   - Add support for GameObjects (e.g., chests) loot tables.
-   - Add support for Items (e.g. Sack of Gems) loot tables.

-These additions will be implemented when time permits, but the core extraction and SQL-generation for NPCs is stable now.